 Redlegs Favoured to Win

 West's main opposition for the 1908 premiership would come from reigning premiers and champions of Australia, Norwood.
 The Redlegs boasted a highly accomplished all round team which a month before the start of the finals had inflicted a hefty, for the era, 44 point defeat on the red and blacks, partly as a result of which it had finished half a game clear at the head of the premiership ladder going into the finals.

 Both semi finals went to form, with Norwood comfortably overcoming third placed Port Adelaide, 11.12 (78) to 6.4 (40), and West scratching out a hard fought if scarcely convincing 15 point win over North Adelaide, which had finished the minor round in fourth position on the ladder.
 In view of these results most people expected Norwood to secure the flag with some ease without recourse to the right of challenge, but Westies put in easily their best performance since entering the competition to win with something to spare, 6.15 (51) to 3.6 (24).
 The scene was thus set for what would be a classic challenge final, with the result in doubt right down to the wire.

 "Oxygen versus Beer"

-The final term was similarly hard fought, as West fought desperately to get back on terms and then, as time-on commenced, to hit the front for the first time.
+The final quarter was similarly hard fought, as West fought desperately to get back on terms and then, as time-on commenced, to hit the front for the first time.

 To thousands probably, (the) closing minutes were as a lifetime.
 With less than two to go West Adelaide were leading by four points and were attacking strongly.
 The game looked a dead certainty for them.
 Then the red-and-blues broke away on the left wing and forwarded.
 Like a flash the ball sped to the other end.
 The crowd went wild.
 In their anxiety men jostled each other roughly, and women screamed.
 Some were too excited to speak.
 Others turned their backs upon the scene; they could not bear to see the result of that kick.